 Auditory Processing is the ability to process sound information.
 Children with poor response to Auditory Processing can develop anxiety around loud and unexpected sounds such as fire drills, hairdryers, blenders, and vacuum cleaners.
 Children may also display difficulty remembering directions, reading and display decreased attention secondary to distractions.

 This is the sense of smell.
 Odors are sniffed and are sent to the brain.
 Children with sensitive olfactory systems have a more intense and emotional association (others can not smell even intense scents).
 Children with a negative response towards Olfactory senses will gag when a scent is too overwhelming for them.
 This affects social skills as well as their ability to eat a variety of foods.

-The sensory system is responsible for the perception of taste and flavors.
+The sensory system responsible for the perception of taste and flavors.
 The “taste” cells are located in the mouth and can taste salty, sweet, bitter, and sour.
-Children who have difficulty in this will avoid (or seek out) spicey or bland foods.
+Children who have difficulty in this will avoid (or seek out) spicy or bland foods.
 They will display a gag reflex if eating a texture or taste they don’t process.